 The legislation DeGette introduced to reinstate the ban on such magazines was approved by the House Judiciary Committee in 2019.

 In addition banning the sale of high-capacity gun magazines, Rep. DeGette sponsored legislation to help keep guns out of the hands of those who will do us harm.

 The Bipartisan Background Checks Act and the Enhanced Background Checks Act are two critical pieces of legislation aimed at strengthening our nation’s system of background checks.
-Both bills were approved by the House in February 2019 and are now awaiting action in the Senate.
+Both bills were approved by the House in March of 2021 and are now awaiting action in the Senate.

 Getting Assault Weapons Off Our Streets

 In order to keep our communities safe, Rep. DeGette sponsored legislation to ban the sale, manufacture or possession of any new military-style assault weapons.

 The legislation – known as the Assault Weapons Ban of 2019 – seeks to ban military-style assault weapons that have been used in some of the nation’s deadliest mass shootings.